fredericfalliere/djamo-interview-01/your_api/README.md

     })
 ```

-These tests are IMO the best solution because the crux of the matter here is to test our interaction with this third party API.
-If we don't do that, then ... to ensure all use cases are covered we would have to launch the one and only test we could write a big number of times.
+The crux of the matter here is to test our interactions with this third party API.
+If we don't do that, then to ensure all use cases are covered we would have to launch the one and only test we could write a big number of times.
 That does not seem like a good solution!
 I'm aware this will require a lot more time, but once it's set up, testing will be a breeze, also updating the mock server to cover new cases will also be easier, and I would sleep well knowing all cases are tightly covered.
 Also a good thing is since we are not mocking the service in our API, *actual* HTTP request are going through.
-From experience, handling then is not trivial : therefore, having them under the test laser beam is good.
+From experience, handling then is not trivial : therefore, having them under the test laser beam is really good.

 Actually the `workingConditions` should be passed directly into `HTTP Post /transaction` because otherzise the thirdParty state management would be hard to manage.
 It's simpler that way.